grundprinzip/DBLP.tmbundle/README.md

 The goal of this bundle is to make it easier to query DBLP right from you favorite editor.

+## Usage

+Press `CTRL+Shift+D` to open a dialog box to perform a DBLP Query, as soon as the query returns a popover will present all possible papers from which you can select one.
+The appropriate citation will be inserted into the document.

 ## Install